KLayout/klayout/macbuild/ReadMe.md

 /Applications/anaconda3/ ---> $HOME/opt/anaconda3/
 ```

 The migration work to "Qt6" is ongoing.
-You can try to use it; however, you will encounter some build and runtime errors.
+You can try to use it; however, you will encounter some build and runtime errors.<br>
+If you use **Homebrew** to build KLayout >= 0.29.0, you need "Qt6" to address [the compilation issue](https://github.com/KLayout/klayout/issues/1599).

 # 3. Script language support: Ruby and Python

-The build script **`build4mac.py`** provides several possible combinations of Qt5, Ruby, and Python modules to suit the user's needs and preferences.<br>
+The build script **`build4mac.py`** provides several possible combinations of Qt, Ruby, and Python modules to suit the user's needs and preferences.<br>
 Some typical use cases are described in Section 6.

 # 4. Prerequisites